Fudd scores 25, helps No. 10 UConn top No. 7 Tennessee 75-56

 TURNING THE PAIGE

-UConn sophomore Paige Bueckers will be evaluated by doctors Monday to determine the next steps in her rehab as she recovers from surgery on her left knee eight weeks ago that repaired an anterior tibial plateau fracture and lateral meniscus tear.
+UConn sophomore Paige Bueckers was evaluated by doctors Sunday to determine the next steps in her rehab as she recovers from surgery on her left knee eight weeks ago that repaired an anterior tibial plateau fracture and lateral meniscus tear.

 “Rehab’s going great, she looks fantastic,” Auriemma said at practice Saturday.
 “She’s done everything they’ve asked her to do and now we just got to take a look and see: How far has she come?
 What does that mean in terms of going forward?”